WH Smith looks overseas to make up for low growth in UK

 The firm ended the period with net cash of 31 million pounds, down from 36 million, and is paying a dividend of 30.7 pence.

-Including the additional share buyback and the proposed dividend, the firm will have returned 536 million pounds of cash to shareholders since 2007 - about half of its current market capitalization.
+Including the additional share buyback and the proposed dividend, the firm will have returned 536 million pounds of cash to shareholders since 2007 - about half of its current market capitalisation.

 Analysts at Conlumino said that, while WH Smith's financial management continues to be "razor-like", they had concerns at the neglect of the high street store estate, saying that in parts it was "just plain tatty and has about as much aesthetic appeal as a 1970s job centre".